poteznyszymon/weatherApp/README.md

 # weatherApp
-Simple python app using tkinter as gui and open weather api for weather current weather informations.
+Simple python app made with tkinter as gui and open weather api for weather current weather informations.